TikTok’s Net Worth: How Much Is TikTok Worth Right Now?

 How Does the Future Look for TikTok?

-One roadblock for TikTok has been the U.S. government’s efforts to ban the app in America due to security concerns.
-A deal was struck for Oracle and Walmart to take over the U.S. operations of TikTok, but that deal is not yet complete.
-If that deal were to fall through, TikTok would have to make other arrangements to continue to operate in the U.S.
+One roadblock for TikTok has been the U.S. government’s security concerns regarding the app.
+A deal was struck for Oracle and Walmart to take over the U.S. operations of TikTok, but that deal reportedly has been tabled indefinitely while the Biden administration reviews security threats from Chinese tech companies, according to CNBC.

 TikTok still has a long way to go before it competes with the $2 trillion valuation of companies like Apple.
-However, the bottom line is that user penetration and in-app revenue are both showing strong, consistent gains, pointing the way to a bright near-term future for TikTok.
+However, the bottom line is that user penetration and in-app revenue are both showing strong, consistent gains, pointing the way to a bright near-term future for TikTok as long as it’s not sidelined by regulations in the U.S. and China.

 Consider this before investing: TikTok is not a publicly traded company.
 Unlike so many of its “unicorn” brethren that have commanded multimillion-dollar valuations and then had a splashy IPO, you won’t find TikTok traded on say, the New York Stock Exchange.
 Since TikTok remains private, you’d have to find a way to convince management to accept your investment, which isn’t likely for most.